ucrkarthik/public-full-day-course/3_cli_and_query_language/README.md

 ##### Bonus: How many series are there?

-#### 2. What was the highest opening stock price in the last 10 days?
+#### 2. What was the highest opening stock price between 71 and 81 days ago?

-#### 3. What company had the highest opening price in the last 10 days?
+#### 3. What company had the highest opening price between 71 and 81 days ago?

-#### 4. What was the highest opening price for each of the last 10 days and which company had this price?
+#### 4. What was the highest opening price for each of the 10 days between 71 ans 81 days ago and which company had this price?

-#### 5. How many of the last 30 days did the price of Google's stock (ticker='GOOG') go above $500?
+#### 5. How many of the 30 days between the 71 and 101 days ago did the price of Google's stock (ticker='GOOG') go above $500?